ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/02-amortised-analysis.md

 If we are implementing a very time-critical system, where we must guarantee that an operation never ever takes more than (for example) 0.0001 microseconds, then a dynamic array might not be the best option.
 But then we definitely should not use Python or Java either, but instead a tailor-made low-level programming language.

-#### The “accounting” method for analysing amortised complexity
+#### The "accounting" method for analysing amortised complexity

-There are several different methods for amortised analysis, and the argument we will use is called the “accounting” method.
+There are several different methods for amortised analysis, and the argument we will use is called the "accounting" method.
 This method is simple and intuitive to use, in particular if we want to prove that an operation has constant amortised complexity.
-If we want to prove other amortised complexities (such as logarithmic), the “potential” method is usually better suited.
+If we want to prove other amortised complexities (such as logarithmic), the "potential" method is usually better suited.

 - https://en.wikipedia.org/wiki/Accounting_method_(computer_science)
 - https://en.wikipedia.org/wiki/Potential_method

-The idea with the accounting method is that whenever we perform a cheap (fast) operation we “pay” some extra time that we save in an “account”.
+The idea with the accounting method is that whenever we perform a cheap (fast) operation we "pay" some extra time that we save in an "account".
 The saved time can then be used to pay when we encounter an expensive (slow) operation.
 If we can show that we will never run out of savings in our account, then we have proved the amortised complexity of our operation.

 In other words, every time we perform a fast operation, we pretend that it is slower than it actually is.
 This additional time that we (pretend to) spend is added to our account.
-Then when there is a slow operation, we can use the saved time to ”pay for” the slow operation.
+Then when there is a slow operation, we can use the saved time to "pay for" the slow operation.

 #### Using the accounting method for dynamic arrays

 Assume that a fast append (no resizing) takes 1 unit of time.
-But we *pretend* that every append will cost us 3 time units – one is used for the actual time it takes to do a (fast) append, and the additional 2 units are saved in our account.
+But we *pretend* that every append will cost us 3 time units -- one is used for the actual time it takes to do a (fast) append, and the additional 2 units are saved in our account.
 So, after performing $k$ fast appends our account contains $2k$ time units.

 Now assume that we start with a dynamic array of size $n$, and an empty account.
 Since the account is empty, our last append operation cannot have been a fast one.
 Therefore the backing array must have been newly resized to size $2n$, and it is half-full.
 Therefore we can perform $n$ fast appends until we need to resize it again.
 So, when it is time to resize we have $2n$ time units in our account.
 Now we have to resize the backing array and copy all our $2n$ elements, which is exactly what we have in our account.
 So after the resize we have a half-full array and an empty account, again.
 The important thing to note is that we never get a negative amount in our account!